Last Updated on September 17th, 2019

 The Rhytec Plasma Portrait device is a recent addition to the kinds of treatments you can get only from a licensed dermatologist for the revision of scars caused by acne.
-Neither a chemical peel nor a laser treatment, it modifies the skin with the energy generated by a plasma.
+Neither a chemical peel nor a laser treatment, it modifies the skin with the energy generated by a plasma1.

 We often think of materials as being solid, liquid, or gas.
 There is also a fourth state of matter known as a plasma.
 In a plasma, the atoms or molecules of the substance are so energized that they become “excited.”
 The plasma generates an ultra-high frequency energy that can be directed at the skin without making physical contact with the skin.
-Because plasma generates energy vibrating at a frequency higher than laser light, it does not interact with individual components of the skin, blood, or tissues beneath the skin in the way that laser therapy does.
+Because plasma generates energy vibrating at a frequency higher than laser light, it does not interact with individual components2 of the skin, blood, or tissues beneath the skin in the way that laser therapy does.

 Many dermatologists describe the new Plasma Portrait as a “non-aggressive” therapy for acne-scarred skin.
 It replaces a long line of treatment devices that doctors learned were too “aggressive” to be used safely for treating all acne scar patients.

-About 1995, doctors had started using carbon dioxide lasers to treat scars.
+About 1995, doctors had started using carbon dioxide lasers to treat scars3.
 Carbon dioxide laser treatments required long recovery times.
 They replaced scars with redness, and there was usually progressive loss of pigmentation of the skin.
 A light or white area was usually visible where the scar had been.

 The carbon dioxide laser literally burned off the skin.
 Most people can’t tolerate that.
 It was also unsafe for people of color.

 The Plasma Portrait is a non-contact device.
 It does not touch the skin.
-It has faster healing times than either carbon dioxide laser therapy or the heavy-duty phenol peels that used to be used for scar treatment.
+It has faster healing times5 than either carbon dioxide laser therapy or the heavy-duty phenol peels that used to be used for scar treatment.

 The plasma gas emitted by this device superheats the topmost layer of skin, where the skin cells are already dead.
 Destroying these cells with heat produces immediate improvement in a scar.
 There is also a “thermal remodeling” zone below the layer of dead skin that stimulates the production of collagen by the skin.